-Then, it will be time for the O’s to focus on the first game of the 2023 regular season, which is scheduled for Thursday afternoon vs. the Red Sox at Fenway Park.
+BOSTON -- Now that the Orioles have set their Opening Day roster, it's time for the club to focus on the first game of the 2023 regular season, set for Thursday afternoon vs. the Red Sox at Fenway Park.

 “It’s going to be a really entertaining, exciting season,” general manager Mike Elias said.
 “I think that we’re going to be scrapping and clawing the whole way.
 My goal is that we get to the Trade Deadline and we’re in it and that we’re looking to add to this group for the first time since I’ve been here.
 We’ve got to go out and play the games now.”

 Baltimore opens the season with four players on the injured list: catcher James McCann (left oblique strain, retroactive to March 27) on the 10-day IL, right-hander Mychal Givens (left knee inflammation, retroactive to March 27) on the 15-day IL, right-hander Dillon Tate (right elbow flexor strain, retroactive to March 27) on the 15-day IL and lefty John Means (Tommy John surgery) on the 60-day IL.